Eric Lock: Memorials

-Lock's name is carved in Panel 29 on the Runnymede Memorial along with the 20,400 other British and Commonwealth airmen who were posted missing in action during the war.
-A new road was named after him in Bayston Hill, Shropshire where his family's former home lies, as well as the members' bar at the Shropshire Aero Club based at a former wartime airfield, RAF Sleap.

-There is also a stained glass memorial to him in Bayston Hill Memorial Hall, as well as a brass memorial plaque in Condover Parish Church. and another in the school chapel at Prestfelde donated by the Battle of Britain Historical Society.
+There is a stained glass memorial to Lock in Bayston Hill Memorial Hall, Shropshire (near his family's former home), a brass memorial plaque in Condover Parish Church, and another in Prestfelde School chapel, donated by the Battle of Britain Historical Society.

+A new road was named after him in Bayston Hill.
+The members' bar at the Shropshire Aero Club, based at a former wartime airfield, RAF Sleap, is also named after him.

+His name is carved on Panel 29 of the Runnymede Memorial, along with the 20,400 other British and Commonwealth airmen who were posted missing in action during the war.

 Lock is named as a member of the Guinea Pig Club (made up of patients of Archibald McIndoe) on a Roll of Honour at Queen Victoria Hospital, East Grinstead, Sussex.

 List of victories

 Lock was credited with 26 air victories and eight probable victories.
 The total included 17 Bf 109s, one "Heinkel He 113" (probably a Bf 109), one Henschel Hs 126, two Bf 110s, two He 111s, two Ju 88s and a Do 17 destroyed.